Bloomberg

 Maria Altmann and other heirs after a court fight with the Austrian

 government.
-Adele Bloch-Bauer may have been Klimt's mistress, said the Neue
+Adele Bloch-Bauer may have been Klimt's mistress, said

 Galerie.